-- How vulnerable are the different species, ecosystems and environments? - How will they change over multiple time scales (years to decades) and spatial scales? - What are the projected impacts of multiple stressors on Antarctic and Southern Ocean species, ecosystems and environments? - What are the key change drivers can tipping points, resilience, thresholds and irreversibility be identified? - What is the role of Antarctic species/ecosystems and environments in mitigating global change, and how might that change under future projections?
+- How vulnerable are the different species, ecosystems and environments? - How will they change over multiple time scales (years to decades) and spatial scales? - What are the projected impacts of multiple stressors (e.g., human activities, climate change, non-native species) on Antarctic and Southern Ocean species, ecosystems and environments? - What are the key change drivers can tipping points, resilience, thresholds and irreversibility be identified? - What is the role of Antarctic species/ecosystems and environments in mitigating global change, and how might that change under future projections?

-Research Theme 1 will need to take into account cross-biome connections, for example, between the terrestrial, nearshore and pelagic realms, including the sub-Antarctic.
-It will involve spatial and temporal assessments, integrated forecasting based on in-situ and experimental observations and data from remote sensing and state-of-the-art ecological surveys and experiments.
+Research Theme 1 will need to take into account cross-biome connections, for example, between the terrestrial, nearshore and pelagic realms, including the sub-Antarctic and develop consistent approaches to tracking changes across these biomes (e.g., clarifying the biotic and abiotic relationship between ice-fee areas and nearshore ecosystems and identifying mechanisms that define the vulnerability of species).
+It will involve spatial and temporal assessments (e.g., species distribution and habitat suitabability models, ), integrated forecasting based on in-situ and experimental observations (including climate change impacts on species/ecosystems and physiological responses to climate change) and data from remote sensing and state-of-the-art ecological surveys and experiments.